 In certain circumstances we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, to resolve disputes and enforce our agreements.

 Any anonymised Internal Social Data which is stored in an unstructured format (such as reviews) will not be deleted unless requested by you.

 You have a number of rights in respect to your personal data, some of which we have summarised in this section.
 While we have summarised some of those rights, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.
-You may exercise any of your rights in relation to your personal data by either emailing us on [email protected], calling our customer service team, or coming into our store.
+You may exercise any of your rights in relation to your personal data by emailing us on email@example.com, calling our customer service team.

 Right to withdraw consent – to the extent that the legal basis for our processing of your personal data is consent, you have the right to withdraw that consent at any time.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.
 If you withdraw your consent, we may not be able to provide certain products or services to you.
 We will advise you if this is the case at the time you withdraw your consent.

 Right to complain – in the event that you wish to make a complaint to us about how we process your personal data, please contact us at firstname.lastname@example.org and we will endeavour to deal with your request as soon as possible.
 You also have the right to make a complaint to the Information Commissioner’s Office, the UK regulator for data protection issues .
 Please see https://ico.org.uk/concerns/ for how to do this.
 We would, however, appreciate the chance to deal with your concerns before you approach the ICO so please contact us in the first instance.